MoshCat/Sagestarter/README.md

   * `devUrl` should reflect your local development hostname
   * `publicPath` should reflect your WordPress folder structure.
 * Run `yarn && yarn build` from the theme directory to install dependencies and build the theme assets

-### Gravityforms

-If you plan on using Gravityforms, clone this git with submodules as mentioned above.
-If you have already cloned the project use: `git submodule update --init --recursive` to initialize, fetch and checkout all submodules.

-Dont forget to inlude the files in `functions.php` (line 67) and `main.scss` (line 22) by uncommenting the lines.

 ## Build commands